FDM printing file formats: AMF file format

 The AMF (additive manufacturing) file format was developed from 2009–2011 by the ASTM, its goal was to replace the outdated STL format and was originally called the STL 2.0.
 The main goal of the format was to overcome the many shortcomings of the STL and become a new and streamlined file format.
 The AMF was then created with a slew of new and innovative features from code that was made open source for its users.

-Like other 3D printing formats, AMF formats recreate CAD using a triangular mesh, but what sets the AMF apart is its ability to add curves in the triangle's edges.
-This innovation, along with the addition of normal vectors at each vertex of the triangles, creates 3D shapes and allows the AMF format to accurately create rounded edges and more complex geometry, all while using fewer triangles.
-AMF files do not only have innovative mesh geometry they are also able to record the model's color, materials, and texture and can naturally handle microstructures, sub-structures, lattice structures, mix-graded materials and porous materials.
-Lastly, the AMF format also has access to many metadata fields and can record info like name, author, company, description, volume, tolerance, and many more depending on the needs.
-With all these capabilities AMF files are the Swiss army knife of 3D printing formats and can be used for some of the most complex and sensitive prints.
+Like other 3D printing formats, AMF formats recreate CAD using a triangular mesh.
+It also has the ability to add curves in the triangle's edges, add normal vectors at each vertex of the triangles, create 3D shapes and create rounded edges and more complex geometry, all while using fewer triangles.
+AMF include mesh geometry that are also able to record the model's color, materials, and texture and can handle microstructures, sub-structures, lattice structures, mix-graded materials and porous materials.
+The AMF format also has access to multiple metadata fields and can record info like name, author, company, description, volume, tolerance, and many more depending on the needs.
+AMF files are seen as an excellent 3D printing format and can be used for some of the most complex and sensitive prints.

-The AMF format's ability to contain so much data comes from its XML structure which gives it a five element hierarchy labeled: object, material, texture, constellation and metadata.
-These elements all make up the AMF file and due to its XML-base the file code is fully readable.
-The AMF has some amazing capabilities and beats out the STL format in every way, however, The AMF has never seen much use in the industry.
-This is due to the file format not being compatible with most slicing software or FDM printers and the reason behind that is the developers of the AMF having poor consultancy with manufacturers and 3D printing companies.
+The AMF format's ability to contain large amounts of data comes from its XML structure, which gives it a five element hierarchy labeled: object, material, texture, constellation and metadata.
+The AMF file format consists of these elements and, due to its XML-base, the file code is fully readable.
+The AMF format offers strong capabilities and outperforms the STL format in every way, but it hasn't been widely adopted in the industry.
+This is due to the file format not being compatible with most slicing software or FDM printers, since the developers of the AMF have seen little success in consultancy with manufacturers and 3D printing companies.